gnikolovski/commerce_price_updater/README.md

 module internally, and it is still in a development phase, just like Drupal Commerce 2.x, so if you find bugs or if you want to suggest a feature please open an issue.
 For now you can import prices only from CSV files, but I plan to add XML and JSON support.

-In the 'examples' folder you can find sample CSV file.
+After you install the module go to 'admin/commerce/price-updater' where you can upload CSV file and update your product prices.
+CSV file should have only two
+columns: SKU and PRICE, separated by separator of your choosing.
+Price must be a number, and if your price has decimal places use period to format it (e.g: 999.99).
+Uploaded CSV files are stored in a separate folder, and you can choose if you wish to save these files permanently or temporarily.
+In the 'examples' folder you can find a sample CSV file.

 ##REQUIREMENTS